 Child Welfare (title IV-E) Waiver Demonstration projects are funded by the Children's Bureau and provide States with opportunities to use Federal funds to test innovative approaches to child welfare service delivery and financing.
-The following resources describe program evaluations and lessons learned, including State and local examples.
+The following resources describe program evaluations and lessons learned.

 Encouraging Child Welfare Innovation Through IV-E Waivers (PDF - 306 KB)